A croc attack! . . .

 Using my bush knife, I cut away the legging of his long pants to expose the deep gashes left by the crocodile’s teeth,.

-The puncture marks of the crocs teeth had been further ripped by the violent twisting and shaking of the beast as it tried to break Eddie’s clutching hold on the pump.
+The puncture marks of the crocs bite had been further ripped by the violent twisting and shaking of the beast as it tried to break Eddie’s clutching hold on the pump.
 The reptile had exerted powerful backward lunges with its thrashing tail in the water.
 It had made savage efforts to drag him into aquatic oblivion.

 “Get me the medical box from behind the seat of my vehicle”, I said to no one in particular.

 Eddie had lost a lot of blood.
 This was evident from the broad expanse of the dark staining of the blankets.
 He was still losing blood from an ooze from a particularly deep wound at the back of his knee.
 At least the faint rhythm of the ooze indicated he had a pulse.
-With each leaking dribble his life was oozing away.
+But with each leaking dribble his life was oozing away.

 As her tall athletic figure approach, and crossed to where we were at the top of the ramp, her smooth gait gave her the appearance of gliding towards us.
 Her long legs flicked forward without conveying much bob to her body.
 The bright orange color of the first aid box contrasted with the teal blue leggings of her uniform.